Stary2001/remarkable-symbiote/README.md

 # What is this?
 An attempt at shape recognition for the reMarkable tablet.
 It's pretty rough around the edges, so it won't win any user experience awards any time soon.
 Currently, the shape recognizer from [Xournal++](https://github.com/xournalpp/xournalpp/) is used - it operates on stroke data directly instead of trying to use bitmap recognition.
+You can see a description of how it works [here](https://sourceforge.net/p/xournal/support-requests/6/#64c7).

 Eventually I might write my own shape recognizer...

 # Building